CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode VOP2: 4 (0x4) for GCN 1.0/1.1; 2 (0x2) for GCN 1.2
 Opcode VOP3a: 260 (0x104) for GCN 1.0/1.1; 258 (0x102) for GCN 1.2
 Syntax: V_SUB_F32 VDST, SRC0, SRC1
-Description: Subtract two FP value from SRC0 and SRC1 and store result to VDST.
+Description: Subtract FP value from SRC0 and FP value from SRC1 and store result to VDST.
 Operation:
 ```
 VDST = (FLOAT)SRC0 - (FLOAT)SRC1